AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 * It only handles read permissions for regular nodes and properties, but not reading access control content
 * It doesn not handle write permissions nor any kind of permissions required for modifcation of protected JCR content (access control, node type information, versioning, locking or user management amongst others); These permissions are not afected by a CUG policy and will not be evaluated by the associated authorization model.
 Whether or not these permissions are granted depends on the other models configured in the security setup.

-The efect of a single CUG policy upon permission evaluation can be summarized as follows:
+The effect of a single CUG policy upon permission evaluation can be summarized as follows:

 * Read access is denied for everyone except for subjects containing excluded principals or principals listed in the policy;
-* The policy takes efect on the access controlled node which holds the policy and its properties;
+* The policy takes effect on the access controlled node which holds the policy and its properties;
-* The efect is additionally inherited down the hierarchy - that is, the item tree defined by the access controlled node;
+* The effect is additionally inherited down the hierarchy - that is, the item tree defined by the access controlled node;
 * However, it does neither afect siblings nor ancestors of the access controlled node;
 * The inheritance of a given CUG stops at a nested CUG.